 Chill at the Stunning Kuang Si Waterfalls in Luang Prabang, Laos

 You simply can’t go to Laos and miss out on some fun in the jungle.
-The Kuang Si waterfall, located in the lush green forest, is also a perfect place to escape the heat if you are visiting the area in summer time.
+The Kuang Si waterfall, located in the lush green forest, is also a perfect place to escape the heat if you are visiting the area in the summertime.

 Not only are the falls a jungly paradise, it’s also a natural spa!
 If you stop moving for a minute, you might feel a tingly sensation in your feet.
 Don’t be frightened, the pool are full of tiny fish that eat on dead skin, just like the ones in fish tanks around SE Asia.
 Free pedi!